 9. Puerto Escondido

 This low-key fishing village and port in the state of Oaxaca, on Mexico’s mid-Pacific coast, has remained fairly under-the-radar with travelers apart from one crucial demographic: surfers.
-That’s largely because of a little beach break called Zicatela – also known as The Mexican Pipeline, after the legendary Hawaiian break – which basically put Mexican surfing on the map.
-In season – from May to July – waves can reach 30 feet or more.
+That’s largely because of a little beach break called Zicatela – also known as The Mexican Pipeline – which basically put Mexican surfing on the map.
+In season (May to July) waves can reach 30 feet or more.
 The experience here is all about the beach, whether you’re hanging ten or just watching the pros do their stuff.
 Don’t let the legendary surf intimidate you though: several Puerto Escondido beaches, like Playa Carrizalillo, offer ideal conditions for beginners.

 This bohemian little seaside village north of Puerto Vallarta in the Pacific state of Nayarit used to be the province of a small group of in-the-know surf buffs who gathered for the dependably good north swell from December through April.
 But that’s beginning to change as travelers from all the over the world discover the town’s charms.
 Visit while Sayulita is still low-key, all unspoiled beaches, charmingly rustic fish restaurants on the sand and quirky cafes and boutiques.